SidneyBovet/games_database/readme.md

 You should first [install Django](https://www.djangoproject.com/start/).

+Also install `python -m pip install django-cors-headers` to access the BGG API.

 Then you should be able to run `python manage.py runserver`.

 You will probably need to migrate things using `python manage.py makemigrations` and `python manage.py migrate`.